In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 All of the other bean to cup machines featuring in this article (and all of the machines I’m aware of) except the sage machines have between 5-13 grind settings.

-Being able to more finely troubleshoot the grind size brews a huge impact on shot quality.
+Being able to more finely adjust the grind size brews a huge impact on shot quality.
 So this is a huge plus for the Oracle even before we take any of the other features into account.

 While I don’t think you’re ever going to get a bean to cup machine up to 100% of the potential cup quality of a decent home barista set up and a decent home barista, these features I believe get the Sage Oracle about as close as anyone is likely to get.

 Likewise, keep in mind that I said a decent home barista setup and a decent home barista.
 I would expect the Oracle to be able to deliver better quality coffees straight out of the box in the hands of a complete beginner than a novice with a wonderful home barista setup.
-You must have tasted some of the coffees I brewed early on my home barista journey… 😉
+You ought to have tasted some of the coffees I brewed early on my home barista journey… 😉

 Check Price – Sage Appliances Check Price – Amazon UK Check Price – Currys